NoriSte/reactjsday-2019-testing-course/book/about-us.md

 ### Stefano Magni

-Stefano is a front-end developer and a [Cypress](https://www.cypress.io) ambassador.
+Stefano is a front-end developer and [Cypress](https://www.cypress.io) ambassador.
 He’s passionate about testing, automation, and learning.
-He's developed every kind of UI: games, product configurators, drawing tools, highly responsive websites, and mobile apps.
+He developed every kind of UI: games, product configurators, drawing tools, highly responsive websites, and mobile apps.
 He loves creating quality products, good testing confidence, sharing his knowledge and working with passionate teams.

 He's currently focused on React, TypeScript and all their ecosystems.

-Stefano's working on a big [UI Testing Best Practices](https://github.com/NoriSte/ui-testing-best-practices) project on GitHub and speak regularly at meetups and conferences.
+Stefano is working on a big [UI Testing Best Practices](https://github.com/NoriSte/ui-testing-best-practices) project on GitHub and speak regularly at meetups and conferences.

 He works for [Conio](https://conio.com), a bitcoin startup based in Milan.